Cheryl Eichar Jett

 PLAYWRIGHT…

 My stage play, Aprons Away: Women’s Work on the Mother Road, premiered in a one-act version in October 2018 as one of the conference session slots at the fourth annual Miles of Possibility Route 66 Conference, hosted by and held at Blackburn College in Carlinville, Illinois.
 It was truly a thrill to “bring to life” some of the significant stories of women from the historic Route 66 era on the stage of the amazing, state-of-the-art Bothwell Auditorium on the Blackburn College campus.
 Next, a full two-act version of Aprons Away was generously sponsored by the Route 66 Association of Illinois and produced by Pontiac Tourism at the lovely, restored Eagle Performing Arts Center in Pontiac, Illinois, on June 22-23, 2019.
 Again, what a thrill!
 With an amazing cast and crew, we wowed them in Pontiac!
 Then, with interest high in bringing Aprons Away to additional Route 66 venues and cities, the pandemic changed our lives forever.
-Now, I hope to create a new production of Aprons Away for 2024 bookings.
+Now, there’s hope for a new production of Aprons Away!
 Please visit the Aprons Away website at Aprons Away on Route 66 for photos and more information.

 Stephanie Rhein as Edna, a Phillips 66 Highway Hostess, in the 2019 production of Aprons Away in Pontiac, Illinois.